 Do you like riding elephants?

 No!!
 On my first trip to Thailand, I contemplated it, but after a lot of research, I have decided that it is never a humane practice and that I didn’t want to do it.
-I am very keen however to visit the Elephant Nature Park by Chiang Mai which I came close to on my last trip.
-Unfortunately, I had to stay in bed with food poisoning, but I’m hoping to make it up some day.
+Many trips to India and Sri Lanka have supported my decision ever since.

-In fact, I also don’t visit zoos or aquariums anymore (though I really used to like those!) – I prefer seeing animals in the wild or on BBC.
+In fact, I also don’t visit zoos or aquariums anymore (though I used to like them!) – I prefer seeing animals in the wild or on BBC.

 What do you prefer – street food or a five-course gourmet meal?

 Both, of course!
-Street food for lunch and gourmet meal for dinner.
-As long as it is good and authentic I don’t discriminate against food ever.
+Street food for lunch and a gourmet meal for dinner.
+As long as it is good and authentic, I will eat almost anything except for snake and celery.